Write down your story

 - Your narrative

-- Applications and letters you or your legal representative sent to the IRB, CBSA or IRCC.
+- All evidence, applications, and letters that you or your legal representative give to the IRB, CBSA or IRCC

 Get a file folder to keep your documents organized and safe.
 Keep your documents until you become a Canadian citizen.